 As already mentioned, model (UM) is the specialization to the case of decision making under uncertainty of the conjoint measurement models proposed in Bouyssou and Pirlot (2002).
-It is not difficult to see that model (UM) not only allows for intransitive relations $\gtrsim$ between acts but also for intransitive relation $\gtrsim{\Gamma}$ between outcomes.
+It is not difficult to see that model (UM) not only allows for intransitive relations $\succeq$ between acts but also for intransitive relation $\succeq{\Gamma}$ between outcomes.
 This may be seen as a limitation of model (UM).
 Indeed, whereas intransitivities are not unlikely when comparing acts (see Fishburn, 1991), one would expect a much more well behaved relation when it turns to comparing outcomes.
 We show in this section how to extend our results to cover this case.
-Before doing so, let us stress that it is quite remarkable that any transitivity hypothesis is unnecessary to obtain a complete characterization of LD relations.
+Before doing so, let us stress that it is quite remarkable that we have obtained a complete characterization of LD relations without having recourse to any transitivity hypothesis.
 As forcefully argued in Saari (1998), this seems to be an essential feature of "ordinal" models.

-Adapting the analysis in Bouyssou and Pirlot (2004a) to the case of decision under uncertainty, let us first show that it is possible to specialize model (UM) in order introduce a linear arrangement of the elements of $\Gamma$ .
+Adapting the analysis in Bouyssou and Pirlot (2004a) to the case of decision under uncertainty, let us first show that it is possible to specialize model (UM) in order to introduce a linear arrangement of the elements of $\Gamma$ .
 We consider binary relations $\succeq$ on $\mathcal{A}$ that can be represented as: